 University housing is generally not available to students on leave.
-Students with questions about room-and-board refunds should contact the Stanford Housing Assignment Services or the central office of the University Dining Services (for board refunds).
+Students with questions about room-and-board refunds should contact the R&DE Student Housing Assignments or the central office of the University Dining Services (for board refunds).
 Women students on leave of absence while expecting the birth of a child may petition to remain in campus housing while on a Pregnancy Leave.
 Approval requires good academic standing, department recommendation, and no outstanding financial obligations to Stanford.
 Address questions to Housing Assignment Services.

 A student who is granted a Leave of Absence in Autumn for which the effective date of the leave is prior to the first day of class will not be charged tuition or any associated fees for the quarter.
 Upon reversal of the tuition, the student’s eligibility for enrollment in Cardinal Care, the student health insurance plan, will be cancelled retroactive to September 1.
 (The student’s eligibility for enrollment in Cardinal Care will resume when s/he returns and tuition is reinstated.)